Hermit Crab Care While on Vacation

 - Put lights and/or heat pad on a timer if they aren’t already, to avoid any overheating… and test, test, test days before to make sure your settings are working well.

-- Add some sheet moss for extra humidity if needed.
-Soak some sheet moss in water, and place it around your water bowls or other strategic location
+- Add sheet moss for additional moisture and humidity.
+This is the sheet moss we use, under $17 on Amazon now.
+Soak sheet moss in water, and place it around your water bowls and other strategic locations.

 - Don’t make changes to anything you don’t have to.

-I use the Fluker’s thermometer/hygrometer in my hermit crab habitat.
-It comes with adhesive backing, but it doesn’t hold for long.
-Instead, I use double-sided clear acrylic removable tape.
+Here is the exact Fluker’s Hermit Headquarters All-In-One Hygrometer and Thermometer/hygrometer we use in our hermit crab habitats.
+Note: It comes with adhesive backing, but it doesn’t hold for long.
+Instead, I use double-sided clear acrylic removable tape, it’s on Amazon now for under $7.
 It’s strong, holds indefinitely and can be removed off the glass when you need to remove it.
-These 1″ square pieces are super inexpensive and work great (see the reviews!).
+I also this tape for all kinds of uses around the house too, it comes in handy.

 Test Your Vacation System Early!